TopTrenDev/meme-ai-agent/CONTRUBUTION.md

-# JENNA - Open Source Contribution Guide
+# EARTHZETA - Open Source Contribution Guide

-## About JENNA
+## About EARTHZETA
-JENNA (Social Onchain Intelligence Agent) is an advanced AI system built for the Solana ecosystem, combining social intelligence with decentralized trading capabilities.
+EARTHZETA (Social Onchain Intelligence Agent) is an advanced AI system built for the Solana ecosystem, combining social intelligence with decentralized trading capabilities.
 We welcome community contributions to help improve and evolve the project.

 ## 🎯 Priority Features & Improvements